sp1r/gurps4/docs/source/spells.rst

 Light
 =====

-Regular

 **Duration**: 1 minute.

+**Classes**: Regular

 **Cost**: 1 to cast; 1 to maintain.

-Produces a small light, like a can- dle flame.
-It stays still unless the cast- er concentrates on moving it; then it can travel at Move 5.
+Produces a small light, like a candle flame.
+It stays still unless the caster concentrates on moving it; then it can travel at Move 5.

 .. _continual_light:

 Continual Light
 ===============
-Regular

-Prerequisite: Light.
+**Prerequisite**: Light.

+**Classes**: Regular

-Duration: Variable.
+**Duration**: Variable.
 Roll 2d for number of days.
 Does not count as a spell “on.”

-Cost: 2 for a dim glow, 4 for the brightness of a fire, 6 for a glare so bright as to be painful at close range.
+**Cost**: 2 for a dim glow, 4 for the brightness of a fire, 6 for a glare so bright as to be painful at close range.

 When cast on a small object (up to fist-sized or 1 lb.) or a small part of a larger object, this spell makes that object glow with white light.

 .. _darkness: